nihr43/centos-7-amd64-autoinst/README.md

 ###### A tutorial on building an automated CentOS-7 installation iso
 ###### nihr43

 An invaluable tool for system administrators is auto-installation, which is available for many operating systems, though often poorly documented.
-Combined with configuration management, automatic installation helps make physical or virtual infrastructure as programmable as containers, bringing a more sustainable approach to system administration to a wider array of platforms.
+Combined with configuration management, automatic installation is the first step physical or virtual infrastructure as programmable as container or cloud infrastructure, bringing more sustainability the administration of a wider array of platforms.
 For example, instead of worrying about juggling site-wide updates, simply re-provision!

-The following will give us an ISO that will boot and install with no intervaention.
-The installation will be a minimal install listening for root on ssh to be farther configured.
+The following will give us an ISO that will boot and install with no intervention.
+The installation will be a minimal, listening for root on ssh to be farther configured.

 Also available in this repository is a stand-alone script to complete the following.